Liberia's top doctor in quarantine after assistant dies of Ebola

 Sheik Umar Khan, the doctor leading the fight against Ebola in Sierra Leone, contracted the disease himself and died in July.

-Foreign governments and international organisations are dispatching funds, supplies and personnel to the region amid warnings that the disease could claims tens or hundreds of thousands of lives before it is halted.
-(Reporting by James Giahyue; Writing by David Lewis; editing by Jason Neely)
+Foreign governments and international organizations are dispatching funds, supplies and personnel to the region amid warnings that the disease could claims tens or hundreds of thousands of lives before it is halted.

+Reporting by James Giahyue; Writing by David Lewis; editing by Jason Neely